Rory Kleinveldt

 Rory Keith Kleinveldt (born 15 March 1983) is a South African former cricketer.
 He made his international debut in a Twenty20 International against Bangladesh in Johannesburg on 5 November 2008.
 In January 2019, Kleinveldt announced his retirement from first-class cricket.

 Career

 During the 2008 County Championship Kleinveldt played for Hampshire.
 Between 2015 and 2018 he played for Northamptonshire.

 Kleinveldt was a star on the rise after he was named in the ODI squad to play Sri Lanka in January 2012, but he did not get a game before he was withdrawn with an injury.
 Two months later, he tested positive for marijuana and was immediately dropped from the Cobras' T20 campaign.
 Kleinveldt confessed at the first opportunity and conceded that he had "behaved irresponsibly and made a big mistake."

-He made his test debut on the 9 November 2012 against Australia in a drawn match.
+Kleinveldt made his test debut on the 9 November 2012 against Australia in a drawn match.